-This Certificate shall, in accordance with be accepted as valid until section 19.3.5 / 19.3.6 of part A of the ISPS Code,
+This Certificate shall, in accordance with sec be accepted as valid until tion 19.3.5 / 19.3.6 of part A of the ISPS Code,

 Signed(Signature of authorized official)

 Place

 Date

-(Seal or stamp of t the authority, as appropriate)
+(Seal or stamp of the a nuthority, as appropriate)

-DVANCEMENT OF EXPIRY DATE 3.7.1 OF THE ISPS CODE APPLIES
+ANCEMENT OF EXPIRY DATE OF THE ISPS CODE APPLIES

-In accordance with section 19.3.7.1 of par t A of the ISPS Code, the new expiry dateis
+In accordance with section 19.3.7.1 of part A of the ISPS Code, the new expiry dateis

 Signed(Signature of authorized official)

 Place

 Date

-(Seal or stamp of t the authority, as appropriate)
+(Seal or stamp of the a authority, as appropriate)

 Delete as appropriate.
 In case of completion of this part of the certificate the expiry date shown on the front of the certificate shall also be amended accordingly.